Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-dog

-Cannabidiol (CBD) is a natural and non-toxic concentrate that comes from cannabis plants.
-It does not come from a marijuana plant and contains zero delta-9-tetrahydrocannabinol (THC), the compound that produces the high typically associated with marijuana.
+Cannabidiol (CBD) is a natural and non-toxic concentrate that comes from cannabis and hemp plants.
+When formulated for pets, it contains zero delta-9-tetrahydrocannabinol (THC), the compound that produces the high typically associated with marijuana.

 CBD oil